BGT-PAPER-2Raw .mdPDFLaTeX

 where V is the asset value, P is the price, C_V is verification cost, and C_F is forgery cost.
 The equilibrium depends on the relationship between C_V and C_F.

-(i) C_V^{gold}'(s) > 0 — gold verification cost increases with forgery sophistication.
+(i) C_V^{gold}'(s) > 0: gold verification cost increases with forgery sophistication.

-(ii) C_V^{btc} = ε ≈ 0, independent of attacker sophistication (under Assumption 3, computational hardness).
+(ii) C_V^{btc} = ε ≈ 0, independent of attacker sophistication, under Hash (2026a, Assumption 3).

-The stablecoin objection.
-Stablecoins (USDC, USDT) and tokenized treasuries settle digitally at low cost and denominate in familiar units, arguably satisfying P4.
+C6b: Stablecoins.
+Tokenized fiat and Treasury claims settle digitally at low cost and denominate in familiar units, arguably satisfying P4.
 But stablecoins fail P2 and P5 by construction.
-The issuer maintains a freeze function — Tether has frozen hundreds of addresses at the direction of law enforcement agencies, totaling over $1 billion as of 2025.
-This means |CS_stablecoin| > 0: a single entity can unilaterally alter settlement outcomes for any address.
-Stablecoins also fail P5: they are denominated in fiat currency, so the underlying asset debases when the reference currency debases — the holder bears debasement risk with none of the yield.
+The issuer maintains a freeze function: Tether has frozen hundreds of addresses at the direction of law enforcement agencies, totaling over $1 billion as of 2025.
+This means |CS_protocol,stablecoin| > 0: a single entity can unilaterally alter settlement outcomes for any address.
+Stablecoins also fail P5: they are denominated in fiat currency, so the underlying asset debases when the reference currency debases, and the holder bears debasement risk with none of the yield.
 The capture is not hypothetical: proposed US stablecoin legislation (2025-2026) would cap yield payments to holders below market rates, a provision secured through banking industry lobbying to protect deposit bases.
-This is the P2 failure mode in its clearest form: a political coalition altering the asset's rules to serve incumbent interests, precisely the capture that Definition 1 requires immunity from.
+This is the P2 failure mode in its clearest form: a political coalition altering the asset's rules to serve incumbent interests, precisely the capture that neutral settlement requires immunity from.

 C7: Bitcoin.
-Bitcoin satisfies all seven properties.
+Bitcoin satisfies all seven properties at the protocol layer.
 P1 is supported by the mining Nash equilibrium (Biais et al., 2019).
-P2 holds because there is no issuer, no foundation, and |CS| = 0.
+P2 holds because there is no issuer, no foundation, and |CS_protocol| = 0.
 P3 is demonstrated by the network's continued operation across every jurisdiction that has attempted to ban it.
-P4 is empirically verified ($1B settled for <$500).
-P5 is algorithmic (21 million cap, enforced by node consensus).
+P4 is empirically verified: $1B settles for under $500 even at peak congestion.
+P5 is algorithmic: a 21 million cap enforced by node consensus.
 P6 follows from cryptographic custody.
-P7 is demonstrated by the soft fork upgrade path (SegWit, Taproot) without governance capture.
+P7 is demonstrated by the soft fork upgrade path without governance capture.

 3.4 Coexistence

 The elimination does not require fiat collapse.
 Bitcoin operates as superior collateral and settlement finality in parallel with fiat payment rails.
 The cascade pressure (Hash, 2026a, Proposition 2) applies to the reserve settlement function.
-Fiat retains payment and unit-of-account roles — potentially indefinitely.
+Fiat retains payment and unit-of-account roles, potentially indefinitely.
 This is not a revolutionary claim; it is a structural one.

 4. Empirical Support